 What's On in Kuala Lumpur

 A true melting pot of cultures and traditions, Kuala Lumpur has a host of annual festivals and celebrations.
 Many of these are specifically organised by the state to showcase the country’s diverse culture and history.
-They offer a wonderful opportunity for expats to learn more about the Malaysian people and culture.
+They offer a wonderful opportunity for expats to learn more about the Malaysian people and way of life.

 Chinese New Year (February)